 Mr. Moss is registered by the State of North Carolina as a Professional Engineer and Land Surveyor.
 He is an active member of First Baptist Church in High Point and has maintained membership in High Point's Kiwanis Club since 1965.
 He and his wife Vera currently split their time between a variety of activities in High Point and their mountain home in Ashe County.

-Congratulations to Calvin W. Leggett, PE of NCDOT for receiving the 2012 NCSITE R. V. Moss Lifetime Service Award!
+Congratulations to Fred Burchett, PE of Kimley-Horn and Associates for receiving the NCSITE R. V. Moss Lifetime Service Award for 2013.

 Past Award Winners

 Recipient must possess excellent technical knowledge and must share their knowledge / insight with the NCSITE through presentations at NCSITE sponsored meetings or training sessions, or active participation in councils or committees, task forces, or work groups.
 Recipient must have made a significant contribution to the Section, and is not required to be a Member or Affiliate of NCSITE to be recognized with this award.

 Mr. Jay Quinn was a highly respected vendor of traffic signal equipment who had a deep commitment for ITE.
 He was a pioneer in helping others get trained by personally conducting training classes before they were formally offered by ITE and others.
 He constantly tried to help others by helping them get connected with the right people, and he was viewed as a storehouse of technical information.
 For all these reasons, NCSITE presented Mr. Jay Quinn with the very first NCSITE Technical Excellence Award in 1992 and named this award in his honor.
 Prior to that, in 1969 he began his career with Southeastern Safety Supplies in Columbia SC.
 He served as the South Carolina ITE President in 1972.
 He was awarded the very prestigious Herman J. Hoose Award in 1973 by the Southern District ITE.